 The students will continue to attend Research and Industrial Week in Cluj during the first academic year and the European Microwave Week at the beginning of the second academic year (Paris in 2024, Utrecht in 2025, London in 2026).

 Learn more about EMIMEP and how to apply for an Erasmus Mundus Scholarship in our Master Study Programme !!!

 The decision to provide the Erasmus Mundus scholarship from EMIMEO to the applicants for 2023-2025 is pending to the approval of the European Agency for Culture Education and Audiovisual (EACEA)

 EMIMEO has been selected by the European Commission in the framework of the Erasmus Mundus Joint Master Degree (EMJMD) 2018 call.

-The project’s partners are the University of Limoges (UNILIM, France), the University of Brescia (UNIBS, Italy), the Aston University (UK), and the University of the Basque Country (UPV/EHU, Spain).
+Find more information about Erasmus Mundus by clicking on the website.
 The associate partner University of Cluj-Napoca (Romania) will also contribute to the learning programme.
-A panel of 15 industrial Associated Partners, including SMEs, large accompanies and associations, will support the EMIMEO programme through concrete contributions and will constitute an effective network for Master’s theses with the prospect for future career development.
+A panel of industrial Associated Partners, including SMEs, large accompanies and associations, will support the EMIMEO programme through concrete contributions.
+They will constitute an effective network for Master’s theses with the prospect for future career development.